 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are usually more costly than phone calls made at home.
+Phone calls made in jail are usually more expensive than phone calls made at home.
 There are certain restrictions about when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you are disciplined for an infraction, phone calls could be reduced or forbidden completely.

 Phone Number: 269-673-0500